Destinations Greece Athens

 A quiet street that's good for light sleepers

-InsiderTwo Coco-Mat details worth knowing: the lobby is built over a preserved ancient Roman villa, with the mosaic floor shown through glass underfoot, and the beds are the brand's own — there's a pillow menu, and you can buy the mattress you slept on.
+InsiderTwo Coco-Mat details worth knowing: the lobby sits over a preserved ancient Roman villa, its mosaic floor shown through glass underfoot, and the beds are the brand’s own, so there’s a pillow menu and you can buy the mattress you slept on.
 Ask for an upper-floor balcony room on the Acropolis side for the view; the lower city-view rooms are the quiet, cheaper pick.

-Mitropoleos 23, between Syntagma and Monastiraki — 38 rooms above the Ergon food market (the Greek-food specialty company's flagship Athens space).
-Coffee bar, fishmonger, butcher, wine cellar, restaurant all under one roof; the hotel is the upstairs you sleep in after grazing the downstairs all day.
-Three minutes' walk to Syntagma, five to the Acropolis north slope.
-Excellent breakfast (included, in the market).
-Rooms are modern Greek with clean lines; cobblestone-street side is loud, courtyard side is quiet.
+Mitropoleos 23, between Syntagma and Monastiraki: 38 rooms above the Ergon food market (the Greek specialty company’s flagship Athens space).
+Coffee bar, fishmonger, butcher, wine cellar, and restaurant under one roof, with the hotel as the upstairs you sleep in after grazing the downstairs all day.
+Three minutes’ walk to Syntagma, five to the Acropolis north slope.
+Breakfast is excellent, included, and taken in the market.
+Rooms are modern Greek with clean lines; the cobblestone-street side is loud and the courtyard side is quiet.

 What it's known for